-Mental, digestive, immune, bone and cardiovascular health, in addition to weight management and more have been tied to the health of the gut microbiome.
+Mental, digestive, immune, bone and cardiovascular health, in addition to weight management show a connection with to health of the gut microbiome.
+Learn more in this article from California Prunes RDN Andrea Giancoli.

 By Andrea N. Giancoli, MPH, RD